LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Patrick Antolin

+    **When**: FILL IN

     **Coauthors**: Samuel Hor, Jamal Wachira
     <details> <summary> <b>Title</b>: Coronal rain as a proxy for coronal heating </summary>
       <b>Abstract</b>
       The solar corona can host large amounts of cool material in the form of prominences and coronal rain.
 The presence of this cool phenomena is intimately linked to the spatial and temporal properties of how the enigmatic coronal heating and flaring mechanisms operate.
 Numerical modelling indicates that electron beam heating alone from flare reconnection cannot explain the usually observed coronal rain during the flare gradual phase, suggesting that significant secondary heating sources must exist associated with the flaring.
 Similarly, the models indicate that the quiescent coronal rain produced by coronal heating is the product of specific spatial localisation and temporal occurrence frequency of the unknown heating events.
 In this talk I will discuss the results of a parameter space investigation with HYDRAD where we explore the spatial and temporal properties that secondary heating sources in flares must have to generate coronal rain.
 I will also present new Solar Orbiter-AIA-IRIS observations that show that coronal rain can carry a large amount of kinetic energy that can be used as proxy for the total integrated coronal heating at the origin of it, supported by numerical modelling.
 Most of the rain’s energy is radiated away upon impact, but 20% goes into the generation of hot upflows that reheat and replete the hosting coronal structures leading to a feedback effect.
 We discuss how MUSE will be able to test the predicted heating in flares and quiescent regions, and further constrain the theoretical understanding of thermal non-equilibrium processes.
     </details>

 * **Author**: Souvik  Bose

+    **When**: FILL IN

     **Coauthors**: Bart De Pontieu, Viggo Hansteen and Alberto Sainz-Dalda
     <details> <summary> <b>Title</b>: Active region heating in the chromosphere and the corona: insights from high resolution observations and simulations </summary>
       <b>Abstract</b>
       At the interface between the Sun’s million-degree corona and its surface lies the chromosphere.
 At roughly 10,000 K it is much cooler than the corona, but also several orders of magnitude denser.
 Understanding what heats the corona is indirectly related to understanding the heating mechanisms in the chromosphere since it processes all the magnetoconvective energy that ultimately drives the heating of the corona.
 Yet many questions pertaining to the coupling of these layers remains a topic of significant research.
 In this talk, I will focus on recent progresses in high-resolution ground and space-based observations and state-of-the-art numerical simulations of the dynamic solar atmosphere, in particular of the active regions, in an attempt to understand how the atmosphere above the active regions is heated from tens of thousands to millions of degrees.
 Moreover, this talk will also highlight how the synergy between observations and modeling is key to make advances in our understanding of the chromosphere.
     </details>

 * **Author**: Stephen Bradshaw

+    **When**: FILL IN

     **Coauthors**: None
     <details> <summary> <b>Title</b>: Application of a multi-species NLTE modeling framework to a solar flare and interpreting emission spectra. </summary>